-When you open an e-mail sent by us, we may collect the following personal information automatically:
+When you open an email sent by us, or on our behalf, we may collect the following personal information automatically:

 - technical information, including; your geographic location, browser type and version, device type, operating system and platform; and

-- information about your e-mail consumption, including the full click path from within and on to our sites (including date and time), whether the e-mail was delivered, shared, unsubscribed from, opened, deleted or forwarded.
+- information about your email consumption, including the full click path from within and on to our websites (including date and time), whether the email was delivered, shared, unsubscribed from, opened, deleted or forwarded.

 Personal information from third parties

-From time to time, and as permitted by applicable law(s), we may collect personal information about you from other third-party sources, including publicly available data sources and your employer or university/school.
-This personal information may be used to update and enhance any existing personal information that we currently hold.
+From time to time, and as permitted by applicable law(s), we may collect personal information about you from other third party sources, including publicly available data sources and your employer, organisation or university/institution.
+This personal information may be used to update and enhance any existing personal information about you that we currently hold.

 How we use your personal information

-Depending on your relationship with us, we may process your personal information in the following ways:
+Depending on your relationship with us, we may process your personal information in one or more of the following ways:

-- to provide our products and services to you or to facilitate the provision of products, services and content to your employer, university or institution;
+- to provide our products and services to you and/or to facilitate the provision of products, services and content to your employer, organisation or university/ institution;

 - to respond to your requests and enquiries;

-- to invite you to participate in research studies, to submit work for our content or to attend live events or webinars;
+- to invite you to participate in research studies, to submit work for inclusion in our content and/or to attend live events or webinars;

 - in the course of arranging a press release;

-- to process payments from you (including, but not limited to, article publication charges, subscriptions or payments for any products or services that you choose to purchase from us);
+- to process payments from you (including article publication charges, subscriptions or payments for any products or services that you choose to purchase from us);

-- to process payments to you (including, but not limited to, refunds or reimbursements, or payments to you for services provided to us);
+- to process payments to you (including refunds or reimbursements, or payments to you for products and services provided to us);

 - to request your participation in surveys, focus groups, or other initiatives which help us to gather personal information used to develop and enhance our products and services, for example, to measure the effectiveness of our peer review process, we may analyse and measure user behaviour and performance, trends, demographics and interests;

-- from time to time to share the results of surveys, focus groups or other similar initiatives with our publishing partners but, in this case, we will not include information which will allow you to be identified;
+- from time to time, to share the results of surveys, focus groups or other similar initiatives with our publishing partners but, in this case, we will endeavour not to include personal information which will allow you to be identified;

-- to keep you updated about our products and services, latest content, industry news, events and webinars, where you have opted-in to such communications.
+- to keep you updated about our products and services, latest content, industry news, events and webinars.
 Where you have told us about your research interests, we may use this, together with the information we gather about the use of our products and services, to help you get the most out of our products and services;

 - to provide access to restricted parts of our websites;

-- to produce statistics about the usage levels of our websites to allow us to understand what we are doing well and where we can improve the online services we offer, as well as other internal purposes, such as website and system administration or internal audits and reviews.
-We may share aggregated statistics to third parties that we work with, but these statistics will not include information which will allow you to be identified; and
+- to produce statistics about the usage levels of our websites to allow us to understand what we are doing well and where we could improve the online services we offer, as well as other internal purposes, such as website and system administration or internal audits and reviews.
+We may share aggregated statistics with third parties that we work with, but these statistics will not include personal information which will allow you to be identified; and

 - to comply with applicable law(s) (for example, to comply with a court order) or to carry out professional ethics/conduct investigations.